|Pupil premium||Pupil Premium+||Service Premium||Catch-up premium|

 The college has a statutory responsibility to provide an annual statement of how this money is spent.

-- Historic statements can be found here: Pupil Premium Statement 2019/20
+- Historic statements can be found here: Pupil and Recovery Premium Statement 2021-22

 What will success look like?